Studies associated with language

 For a detailed explanation, please see our Yarkoni et al (2011).
-In brief, the forward inference map displays brain regions that are consistently active in studies that load highly on the term "language".
-Regions with large z-scores are reported more often than one would expect them to be if activation anywhere in the brain was equally likely.
+In brief, the uniformity test map displays brain regions that are consistently active in studies that load highly on the term language.
+Voxels with large z-scores are reported more often in studies whose abstracts use the term language than one would expect them to be if activation everywhere in the brain was equally likely.
 Note that this is typically not so interesting, because it turns out that some brain regions are consistently reported in a lot of different kinds of studies (again, see our paper).
-So as a general rule of thumb, we don't recommend paying much attention to forward inference maps.
+So as a general rule of thumb, we don't recommend paying much attention to uniformity test maps.

-Reverse inference maps are, roughly, maps displaying brain regions that are preferentially related to the term language.
-The reverse inference map for language displays regions that are reported more often in articles that include the term language in their abstracts than articles that do not.
-Most of the time this a much more useful way of thinking about things, since reverse inference maps tell you, in some sense, which brain regions are more diagnostic of the term in question, and not just which regions are consistently activated in studies associated with that term.
+association test maps are, roughly, maps displaying brain regions that are preferentially related to the term language.
+The association test map for language displays voxels that are reported more often in articles that include the term language in their abstracts than articles that do not.
+Most of the time this a more useful way of thinking about things, since association test maps tell you whether or not there's a non-zero association between activation of the voxel in question and the use of a particular term in a study.

 How do you determine which studies to include in an analysis?